lizardfs/documentation/source/introduction.rst

 ***********************

 LizardFS will be working on any hardware, you can use commodity hardware as well.
-Minimum requirements is two dedicated nodes with a bunch of disks, but to achieve proper HA installation you should have at least 3 nodes We recommend that each node shall have at least two 1Gbps network interface controllers (NICs).
+Minimum requirements is two dedicated nodes with a bunch of disks, but to achieve proper HA installation you should have at least 3 nodes.
+We recommend that each node shall have at least two 1Gbps network interface controllers (NICs).
 Since most commodity hard disk drives have a throughput of approximately 100MB/second, your NICs should be able to handle the traffic between the chunkservers and your host.

 Minimal configuration of LizardFS strongly depends on its use case.
 LizardFS will run on practically any reasonable machine, but a sample configuration for a medium size installation could be as follows:

 Master / Shadow